 Tri-State College of Acupuncture

-I am originally from Long Island, NY before I moved to New York City to be closer to school.
+I am originally from Long Island, NY before I moved to NYC to be closer to school.
 I’ve always had a caregiving nature even while growing up, but it wasn’t until high school that I realized I wanted to enter the medical field.
-My father was in the hospital for two weeks for heart surgery and I visited him every day.
+My father was in the hospital for 2 weeks for heart surgery and I visited him every day.
 I idolized the nurses because of the positive impact they had on my dad’s care.
-That was the effect I wanted to have on peoples’ lives; to pick them up while they’re down.
+That was the effect I wanted to have on people’s lives; to pick them up while they’re down.

 Before becoming an Acupuncturist, I worked at a hospital for almost five years as a Nurse’s Aide.
 When I started the job, I intended to finish nursing school but soon realized I had another calling.
 Working as a nurse’s aide confirmed how much I enjoyed caring for others, but I also realized how much I disagreed with pharmaceutical drugs.
 My patients were usually prescribed multiple drugs at a time, commonly having to take more drugs to help the side effects of others.
 As a result, I became very interested in meditation and holistic medicine.
 Between my dislike for giving medication I didn’t agree with to my patients and my interest in learning more about holistic healing, I jumped at the opportunity to study acupuncture at Tri-state College of Acupuncture!